A kids stood looking away at massive snow capped mountains. A bucket list view on a family gap year.

-After months of planning, our family of five left on an eleven-month adventure around the world.
+After months of planning, our family of five took off on an eleven-month adventure around the world with three kids on sabbaticals from work and school.

 Duration: 11 months (326 days)